thefrontside/microstates/README.md

 # Batch Transitions

-Custom transitions can be used to perform multiple transformations in sequence.
+Transitions can be used to perform multiple transformations in sequence.
 This is useful when you have a deeply nested microstate and you're applying several transformations to one branch of the microstate.
 All of the operations we'll execute before the transformation is complete.